uggla/cloud_native_app/README.md

 1. Open the menu and click on network then choose routers subitem.
 2. Create a router
     * Name : router1  (as an example)
-    * External network : external-network
+    * External network : public
 3. Click on the router1 just created and add an interface to the private network.
-4. You can verify in network topology that you have a router in beetween external network and internal one.
+4. You can verify in "Network Topology" that you have a router in beetween external network and internal one.

 Now the networking should be in place.